MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi-how-to-set-up-and-publish-kpi-web-services-based-on-account-schedules.md

 4. Repeat step 3 for all the account schedules that you want to base the account-schedule KPI web service on.
 5. To view or edit the selected account schedule, on the **Account Schedule** FastTab, choose the **Edit Account Schedule** action.
 6. To view the account-schedule KPI data that you have set up, choose the **Account Schedule KPI Web Service** action.
 7. To publish the account-schedule KPI web service, choose the **Publish Web Service** action.
-The web service is added to the list of published web services in the **Web Services** window.
+The web service is added to the list of published web services on the **Web Services** page.

 > [!NOTE]
->  You can also publish the KPI web service by pointing to the **Account Schedule KPI Web Service Setup** window object from the **Web Services** window.
+>  You can also publish the KPI web service by pointing to the **Account Schedule KPI Web Service Setup** page object from the **Web Services** page.
 For more information, see [Publish a Web Service](across-how-publish-web-service.md).

 ## <a name="see-also"></a>See Also
 [Business Intelligence](bi.md)